daos-stack/daos/docs/admin/fabrics.md

 with TCP.
 The default MTU size on Omni-Path is 2048, but it can be increased to 10240 by editing the configuration file of the Omni-Path fabric manager `/etc/opa-fm/opafm.xml` and restarting the fabric manager (`systemctl restart opafm`).
-In the default configuration, there is a singel MulticastGroup and its MTU needs to be changed to 10240.
+In the default configuration, there is a single MulticastGroup and its MTU needs to be changed to 10240.
 If multiple MulticastGroups exist change the MTU for all of them:

 ```xml